ankithkonda/todo_react/README.md

-# LTI-React-PHP-Base
+# Todo App

-LTI base for UQx Teaching and Learning tools, using ReactJS and Webpack with Simple PHP api
+Made with reactjs